Toulouse Le Grandfig’s Summer Vacation: Kiss-meat

 About the Photographer: Toulouse Le Grandfig was a surrealist painter, photographer and writer who never gave up dadaism.
 Also, he played a mean sousaphone.

 The staff apologies for the inadvertent classical allusions used in this post.
-If you would go here and tell us off, we’d appreciate it.
+If you would show us by purchasing a copy of Marvellous Hairy, we’d appreciate it.
 Then mess with these people.
+Originally published July 2008.

-4 Comments to Toulouse Le Grandfig’s Summer Vacation: Kiss-meat
+4 Responses to Toulouse Le Grandfig’s Summer Vacation: Kiss-meat

 Arf!
 Arf!
 Grrrrr….arf!